amperity/amperity-docs/amperity_api/source/start_here.rst

 .. start-here-openapi-specification-start

 Amperity provides an `OpenAPI specification <https://docs.amperity.com/api/openapi.html>`__ for the Amperity API.
-Download the OpenAPI specification, and then import it into an API tool, such as Postman, to start interacting with Amperity API endpoints.
+Download the OpenAPI specification, and then import it into an API tool, such as `Postman <https://www.postman.com/>`__, to start interacting with Amperity API endpoints.

 .. start-here-openapi-specification-end